 Here are a few common variations:

 - Surrender: The Surrender option is not widely available, but when it is available, it can be available either as an Early or Late Surrender.
 The Early Surrender becomes possible when the dealer has an Ace as a face-up card.
-Before the dealer checks if he has a blackjack, you would be asked if you want to surrender half your original bet.
+Before the dealer checks, if he has a blackjack, you would be asked if you want to surrender half your original bet.
 An early surrender cuts down the house edge by 0.6%.
 The late surrender, on the other hand, becomes available after the dealer has checked for Blackjack.
 Similarly, it will allow you to give up half your initial bet.
 This further decreases the house edge by 0.07%.

 - Double Downs: There is a special rule that applies to Double Downs, especially when it comes to double downs after splitting pairs.
-Not only does it half the house edge by 0.15%, but it will allow you to double down after splitting a pair, which is a rarity at online casinos in NZ these days.
+Not only does it half the house edge by 0.15%, but it will allow you to double down after splitting a pair, which is a rarity online casinos these days.

 - Re-splitting of Aces: At plenty of online casinos in New Zealand, the players will only be allowed to get one extra card per ace.
 However, if the player received an extra ace, some casinos will allow the pair to be re-split.
 This option cuts the house edge by an additional 0.5%.